 - Bone scan to detect and monitor fractures, bone disorders, and infection

-- Diagnostic imaging including Magnetic Resonance Imaging (MRI), may be ordered if a problem is detected with the bone (vertebrae), soft tissue (spinal cord), nerves, and/or disks
+- A diagnostic imaging procedure, such as an MRI, may be needed if a problem is observed with the bone (vertebrae), soft tissue (spinal cord), nerves, and/or discs.

 - X-ray to rule out abnormalities in the low back such as wearing of cartilages and bones; and narrowing of vertebrae